Ken Ramos

-Kenneth Cecil Ramos (June 6, 1967 – May 15, 2016) was an outfielder in Major League Baseball who played for the Houston Astros in its 1997 season.
+Kenneth Cecil Ramos (June 6, 1967 – May 15, 2016) was an American outfielder in Major League Baseball who played for the Houston Astros in its 1997 season.
 Listed at 6 foot 1 inch, 185 pounds, he batted and threw left handed.

 Ken Ramos is remembered as an outfielder that reached the majors briefly in 1997 with the Astros, even though he was more renowned for his lengthy and productive minor league career.